emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 ## Details Regarding the Dataset
 ### Data Collection
 Video clips were collected from publically-available sources such as YouTube and TikTok.
+Video clips consist of neurotypical and neurodivergent individuals exhibiting various emotions in naturalistic settings.

 ### Data Annotation
 Video clips were annotated using crowd-sourced rating.
 Raters were assigned to rate clips using a web-interface application, where emotions (anger, disgust, fear, happiness, sadness, surprise and neutral) were rated using sliding scales from 0 to 100 while emotional dimensions (valence, arousal and dominance) were rated using sliding scales ranging from -3 to 3.